getampt/docs/ai.md

 ## Invoke

-The `invoke` interface is used to send a raw prompt to an underlying AI model, and receive a response.
+The `invoke` interface is used to send a raw request to an underlying AI model, and receive a [`Response`][1].
 You typically will not use this in your applications, and instead use one of the wrappers such as `chat`, `summarize`, or `translate`.
 However you may want to use it to create your own custom AI applications.

 `invoke(params)` accepts a single object with the following properties: